 1. I am a scientist.
 Not only do I read your paper for proper English usage but I read it (and grants) the way reviewers do.
-If you request, I'll tell you what I think a reviewer might ask.
+And if you request, I'll tell you what I think a reviewer might ask.
 However, if you don't, I am happy to simply copy-edit your grant or paper.

 2. I work fast.
 Once we set a date, my turn-around time is usually 2-3 days.